-Research Integrity & Compliance
+Research Integrity and Compliance

 The University of Northern Colorado is dedicated to the highest standards of research integrity.
 The university's guidelines and procedures promote those standards in the care for people and animals that are the subjects of research, as well as in maintaining confidentiality, adhering to protocols, and preventing research misconduct.

-UNC's policy on Financial Conflict of Interest Pertaining to Sponsored Programs establishes standards to provide a reasonable expectation that work supported by externally funded awards will be free from bias resulting from financial conflicts of interest of project personnel.
+Work supported by externally funded awards will be free from bias resulting from financial conflicts of interest of project personnel.

 Research Integrity and Compliance Staff

 - Research Integrity Officer (RIO)